Information About Multiple Sclerosis

 What is an MS attack?

 An exacerbation of MS, called an MS attack, causes new symptoms or the worsening of old symptoms.
-It can be very mild, or severe enough to interfere with a person’s ability to function at home and at work.
+An MS attack can be very mild, or severe enough to interfere with a person’s ability to function at home and at work.

 Multiple Sclerosis Research at Shepherd Center